galenegan/galenegan.github.io/_pages/publications.md

 **Egan, G.**, Chang, G., Manning, A., Monismith, S., & Fringer, O. (2020 *in prep*).
 On the variability of flocculated particle characteristics in a shallow estuary.

-Cowherd, M., **Egan, G.**, Monismith, S., & Fringer, O. (2020 *in prep*).
+Cowherd, M., **Egan, G.**, Monismith, S., & Fringer, O. (2020 *submitted*).
 Phase-resolved wave boundary layer dynamics in a shallow estuary.

-**Egan, G.**, Chang, G., McWilliams, S., Revelas, G., Fringer, O., & Monismith, S. (2020 *in revision*).
-Cohesive sediment erosion in a combined wave-current boundary layer.
+**Egan, G.**, Chang, G., McWilliams, S., Revelas, G., Fringer, O., & Monismith, S. (2020).
+Cohesive sediment erosion in a combined wave-current boundary layer. *accepted for publication in Journal of Geophysical Research: Oceans*

-Roberts, D. C., **Egan, G. C.**, Forrest, A. L., Largier, J. L., Bombardelli, F. A., Laval, B. E., Monismith, S. G., Schladow, S. G. (2020 *accepted*).
-The setup and relaxation of spring upwelling in a deep, rotationally influenced lake.
+Roberts, D. C., **Egan, G. C.**, Forrest, A. L., Largier, J. L., Bombardelli, F. A., Laval, B. E., Monismith, S. G., Schladow, S. G. (2020).
+The setup and relaxation of spring upwelling in a deep, rotationally influenced lake. *accepted for publication in Limnology and Oceanography*

 **Egan, G.**, Manning, A., Chang, G., Fringer, O., & Monismith, S. (2020).
 Sediment-induced stratification in an estuarine bottom boundary layer. *Journal of Geophysical Research: Oceans, 125*(8), e2019JC016022.